 In March 2020, the FASB issued a new accounting standard to ease the financial reporting burdens caused by the expected market transition from the LIBOR and other interbank offered rates to alternative reference rates, commonly referred to as reference rate reform.
 The new standard provides temporary optional expedients and exceptions to current GAAP guidance on contract modifications and hedge accounting.
 Specifically, a modification to transition to an alternative reference rate is treated as an event that does not require contract remeasurement or reassessment of a previous accounting treatment.
 Moreover, for all types of hedging relationships, an entity is permitted to change the reference rate without having to dedesignate the hedging relationship.
-The standard is generally effective for all contract modifications made and hedging relationships evaluated through December 31, 2022.
 In January 2021, the FASB issued a new accounting standard to expand the scope of the original March 2020 standard to include derivative instruments on discounting transactions.
-We do not expect the two standards to have a material impact on our consolidated financial statements.
+The provisions of these standards have not had and are not expected to have a material impact on our consolidated financial statements.